Zaaccckkkk/PDFImageRetriever/README.md

 I created a simple SOP PDF file (example_github_sop.pdf) that contains annotated images within the tables.

 The left image above shows one page of the example_github_sop.pdf.
-I then get the example_border_line.png by zooming in.
+I then get the right image above(example_border_line.png) by zooming in.

 Then, after running the `run.py`, we output all the images in the folder `get_images_useful`.